-Focusing on your mind and its needs is another way to improve your memory.
-Meditation works to relax and soothe your body while reducing overall stress, giving you more space and focus to concentrate in other aspects of your life.
+Focusing on your mind and it’s needs is another way to improve your memory.
+Meditation works to relax and soothe your body while reducing overall stress, giving you more space and focus to concentrate on other aspects of your life.

 Staying present rather than multi-tasking helps to focus your mind on only one thing at a time, making it easier to remember all the information you need.
 If you overwhelm your brain with stress, memory struggles are more likely.

 The amount of sleep you get can directly correlate to your memory ability.
 When you’re sleeping, your brain turns short-term memories from your day into long-term memories.
 Your brain replays events from the day and builds new neuron connections to turn them into long-term memories and experiences.

 The recommended amount of sleep for the average adult is seven to nine hours per night – if you’re getting less than this, you could be compromising your cognitive abilities.

 Eat the Right Foods

 Certain foods contain ingredients and vitamins that may have an impact on your brain health.
 For example, blueberries contain antioxidants, which may help to combat brain aging.

 Turmeric is another ingredient that’s been linked to memory, while dark chocolate can also be a good snack choice, as it’s packed with flavonoids that collect in the areas of the brain that manage cognitive abilities, such as learning and memory.
 These flavonoids have been linked to enhancing memory.